Being laid off can provoke many feelings and lead you into a dark place. In this post, I’m going to go over how to handle getting laid off from work.

 Tell yourself this: You were not terminated.
 Being fired often happens from poor performance, insubordination, or similar reasons.
-You were let go and this happens more commonly due to a company reducing staff to save money or to reorganize its structure and at no fault to your performance.
+You were let go, and this happens more commonly due to a company reducing staff to save money or reorganize its structure and at no fault to your performance.

-It's important to keep this in mind when you're on your next job interview.
-You may be asked about why you left your previous job and you'll want to state that you were laid off versus fired.
+It’s important to keep this in mind when you’re on your next job interview.
+You may be asked why you left your previous job, and you’ll want to state that you were laid off and not fired.

 It’s important to take care of yourself while you handle being laid off.
 Give yourself some time to process what’s happened.
 Reach out to a friend or family member or talk to your significant other.
 Find a low- or no-cost activity to do to clear your mind.

 While you’ll probably want to find another job as soon as possible, you will want to give yourself some time to get through the initial shock.